 9. Baby Gate

-If you’ve got a baby on the move, baby gates are a no-brainer.
+If you’ve got a baby on the move, baby gates are one of the most important things to keep at grandma’s house.
 Pressure-mounted gates can be moved around and won’t leave holes in the walls, but remember that they aren’t strong enough for the tops of stairs.
 This gate by Regalo is great because it can either be pressure mounted or hardware mounted, depending on where you need to put it.
 Extensions can also be purchased to accommodate wider door frames.

 Get it here for $50.